How Do I Get a VA 100 Percent Disability Rating?

 100% Disabled Veteran Benefits: How to Get 100 Percent VA Disability

+Veterans who cannot work should be entitled to 100% VA disability rating based on impairment of earning capacity, thus qualify for TDIU (“Total Disability based on Individual Unemployability.”).
 There are two different ways to get disability benefits for a VA 100 percent rating.
-The first is by having one or more disabilities that add up to a 100% disability rating.
-The other way to get 100% rating is through TDIU.
+The first is by having a combined disability that add up to a 100% disability rating and the other way is through the aforementioned TDIU.

 How to Get 100 Percent Disability from VA?